Steve Scalise accuses Pelosi of ‘Soviet-style cover-up’ of COVID-19 origins

 Scalise’s comments were first reported by JustTheNews.com.

-Fox News has reached out to Pelosi’s office with a request for comment but did not hear back before publication.
+Fox News has reached out to Pelosi’s press office for comment on the matter.
+A spokesperson referred to the House Intelligence Committee's investigation into the origins of COVID-19.

 The U.S. intelligence community said in May it is examining "all available evidence" on the origin of COVID-19 and "aggressively" working to collect and analyze new information on the issue.